sisrfeng/coc-wiki/Language-servers.md

 ## Register custom language servers

 User defined language servers are configured in the `languageserver` field of the [configuration file](https://github.com/neoclide/coc.nvim/wiki/Using-the-configuration-file).
+Checkout `:h coc-config-languageserver` for common settings of language server configuration.

 There are three types of language servers: `module`, `executable` and `socket`.